jklgit/Romajify-Bookmarklet/README.md

 # Romajify-Bookmarklet

-Bookmarklet to romanize Hiragana, Katakana and Jouyou-Kanji.
+Bookmarklet to romanize Hiragana, Katakana, Jouyou-Kanji and Russian.

 ## Installation